Mickey Mouse Logo

 Mickey Mouse Logo 1935

 The era of the color film had arrived, so the cartoon splash screen became colorful.
-This was a major, but not the only, change to the emblem of the time.
-The designers removed the images of the key characters and left only the frames and inscriptions.
+This was a major change, but not the only one, to the emblem of the time.
+The designers removed the images of the key characters, leaving only the frames and inscriptions.
 Half of them made large letters that cast shadows on the left side.
 The main palette consists of yellow, red, and blue.
 There are also black characters in small print at the bottom of the gray rectangle.

 1937 – 1953